Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] At the center of Aurnion, there is a broken barrier blastia.
 Set Rita as the on-screen character and check the blastia from the right twice to name it **Maria** (Brionac Part 4).
 - [ ] Rest at the inn for a scene between Rita and Judith.
 Rita will name the keepsake **Juana** (Study Of Hermes Final Part).
 - [ ] Lastly, rest at the inn again for a scene between the party and Kaufman.
 - [ ] Head to Caer Bocram.
-Go north and enter the most right house for Judith's Brionac.
-In the PS3 and Definitive Edition, Brionac is in the NW House.
+Go north and enter the northwestern house for Judith's Brionac.

 ### Repede's Dog Map Sidequest
 **Note:** If the Aurnion scenes are not being triggered, you must camp at more **fields** (do not be misled by the Dog Map's progress bar).
 Refer to the field's name at the top right of the party menu screen whenever you're on the world map.